 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 In the case of the Company, this risk arises principally from the Company's receivables from Compass Group PLC.
-The principal risks and uncertainties facing the business of Compass Group PLC are identified on pages 24 to 28 of the annual report of Compass Group PLC for the year ended 30 September 2022, which can be obtained on www.compass-group.com.
+The principal risks and uncertainties facing the business of Compass Group PLC are identified on pages 26 to 30 of the annual report of Compass Group PLC for the year ended 30 September 2023, which can be obtained on www.compass-group.com.

-Further information on the financial risks faced by the Company is included in note 11 of the financial statements.
+Further information on the financial risks faced by the Company is included in note 11 to the financial statements on pages 17 to 22.